namangoel1/gci/blog/ghpages/index.md

 We've begun to use Jekyll for [FOSSASIA's](http://fossasia.org/) [Google Code-in](http://www.google-melange.com/gci/homepage/google/gci2014) [site](http://fossasia.github.io/).
 This tutorial was because of a [task on GCI](http://www.google-melange.com/gci/task/view/google/gci2014/5870997106327552).

 Jekyll is useful for sites hosted on Github because it allows using Coffeescript and SASS.
-You get to separate out the data from the templating by using [Jekyll Data Files](http://jekyllrb.com/docs/datafiles/).
-You can use [Variables](http://jekyllrb.com/docs/variables/) and [YAML Front Matter](http://jekyllrb.com/docs/frontmatter/) for more advanced templating and customization.
+You get to separate out the data from the template by using [Jekyll Data Files](http://jekyllrb.com/docs/datafiles/).
+You can use [Variables](http://jekyllrb.com/docs/variables/) and [YAML Front Matter](http://jekyllrb.com/docs/frontmatter/) for more advance customization.

+In our case, we primarily used Jekyll to separate logic from data by using Data Files, and to use SASS for better stylesheets.
+FOSSASIA's GCI site allows students to add their own information and photos.
+Previously, students would have to copy-paste a section of HTML code and make changes in the HTML to get themselves to appear on the site.
+This was difficult for inexperienced students and often led to problems in code, like syntax errors and uneven indenting - all very confusing to maintain.
+Adding a new student's info almost always resulted in a merge conflict, and all merges had to be done manually.

+The new version with jekyll has a `students.json` file in it's `_data` directory.
+The file is an array of objects, one for each student.
+A student can add information like their social media links, their photo, and their image simply by editing this JSON file.
+For social media profiles, they simply need to enter their username, not the whole URL - the template handles the rest.

+The template code is now separate and is run by nested loops using Liquid.
+This ensure perfect uniformity and making changes are easier.
+For example, if we want to change the animation style, it is simply one change instead of changing every occurrence.

+Using SCSS allows the site to run SCSS-lint, which ensures that the CSS written is uniform and free of errors.
+Variables and nesting by SCSS is also useful in the website's design.

 ## Setting Up